maxburian/SAXS_py3/help/_sources/MatrixMulti.rst.txt

 The idea here is to use an algorithm comparable to anti aliasing in computer graphics.
 We will divide a much larger picture into the radial intervals and down sample it to the real pixels.
 Which results in nicely balanced factors for the border pixels that add up nicely over joining  intervals such that the intensity is conserved.
-If one looks closer at image :ref:`Circle` , one sees that the ring has soft edges.
+If one looks closer at the image above , one sees that the ring has soft edges.
 Quite as it would have through anti aliasing.